rust-lang/rust/text/0517-io-os-reform.md

 The permission models on Unix and Windows vary greatly -- even between different filesystems within the same OS.
-Rather than offer an API that has no meaning on some platforms, we will initially provide a very limited `FilePermissions` structure in `std::fs`, and then rich extension traits in `std::os::unix` and `std::os::windows`.
-Over time, if clear cross-platform patterns emerge for richer permissions, we can grow the `FilePermissions` structure.
+Rather than offer an API that has no meaning on some platforms, we will initially provide a very limited `Perms` structure in `std::fs`, and then rich extension traits in `std::os::unix` and `std::os::windows`.
+Over time, if clear cross-platform patterns emerge for richer permissions, we can grow the `Perms` structure.

-On the Unix side, the constructors and accessors for `FilePermissions` will resemble the flags we have today; details are left to the implementation.
+On the Unix side, the constructors and accessors for `Perms` will resemble the flags we have today; details are left to the implementation.

 On the Windows side, initially there will be no extensions, as Windows has a very complex permissions model that will take some time to build out.

-For `std::fs` itself, `FilePermissions` will provide constructors and accessors for "world readable" -- and that is all.
+For `std::fs` itself, `Perms` will provide constructors and accessors for "world readable" -- and that is all.
 At the moment, that is all that is known to be compatible across the platforms that Rust supports.